Klinai/klinai-documentation/docs/en/user_guide/first_steps.rst

-Werte eines bestimmten Dokumentes auslesen
+Read values from a specific object
 ------------------
-Angenommen es gibt ein document "x" mit name, email
+E.G. there is a document "x" with the elements name, email.

 .. code-block:: php